thecarsun/daily-news-obsidian/README.md

 ## MOOD
 Happy 😁

 *If you like this project and want to see more, please let me know!
-Feel free to reach out with any feedback/questions/suggestions*
+Feel free to reach out with any feedback/questions/suggestions.
+Thank you*